SlygBye/q/README.md

-# 3 items about me
+# 4 items about me

 i love apple
 i like my computer
 i like dota 2 and cybersport
+i like dogs